John Marshall: U.S. Supreme Court

-Chief Justice (1801 to 1835)
+Supreme Court Chief Justice

 The Marshall Court convened for the first time on February 2, 1801, in the Supreme Court Chamber of the Capitol Building.
 The Court at that time consisted of Chief Justice Marshall and Associate Justices William Cushing, William Paterson, Samuel Chase, Bushrod Washington, and Alfred Moore, each of whom had been appointed by President Washington or President Adams.

 Prior to 1801, the Supreme Court had been seen as a relatively insignificant institution.
 Most legal disputes were resolved in state, rather than federal courts.
 The Court had issued just 63 decisions in its first decades, few of which had made a significant impact, and it had never struck down a federal or state law.
 During Marshall's 34-year tenure as Chief Justice, the Supreme Court would emerge as an important force in the federal government for the first time, and Marshall himself played a major role in shaping the nation's understanding of constitutional law.
 The Marshall Court would issue more than 1000 decisions, about half of which were written by Marshall himself.
 Marshall's leadership of the Supreme Court ensured that the federal government would exercise relatively strong powers, despite the political domination of the Democratic-Republicans after 1800.